Check

 Raises

-before collectors finished (results inpending
+NoDataErrorbefore collectors finished (results inpendingstatus).Raises

-after collectors finished (results inerror
+ValueErrorafter collectors finished (results inerrorstatus).

-is best used when you are assuming that the data will eventually be provided by a collector.
+This means that get_value is best used when you are assuming that the data will eventually be provided by a collector.

 path (str): JSONPath expression to query the component data (default: "." for root)